 Boosters for certain shots are required, so know that multiple visits are needed to fully protect your puppy against common diseases.
 You can make your appointment at any of our clinic by calling (407) 351 – 7722.

 Between 6-8 weeks of age your kitten should receive the first FVRCP vaccine, a FVRCP booster at 10-12 weeks, and the third booster at 14-16 weeks.
 The rabies vaccine should be given at 12-16 weeks of age.

-We do not offer euthanasia services at the Alafaya Clinic.
+At this time, we do not offer euthanasia services at either clinic.